 Drupal 8 is currently in development and is not yet ready for production use.
-When version 8.0 is released, Drupal 6 will no longer be supported or receive security updates, and you are strongly advised to upgrade your Drupal 6 sites to Drupal 7 at that time.
+When version 8.0 is released, Drupal 6 will be supported for three months after Drupal 8's release.
+After that, Drupal 6 will no longer be supported or receive security updates, and you are strongly advised to upgrade your Drupal 6 sites to Drupal 7 at that time.

 Which version of contributed modules, themes, and translations should I install?

 You usually should run one of the “official releases” from the module, theme, or translation’s project page, because these are the versions that are currently supported by the maintainer.
 Note that when examining a particular release available on these pages, the first part of the version number shows you which major release series of Drupal core a module, theme, or translation is compatible with.
 For example, a module with a version number of 7.x-1.2 will only work with Drupal 7, whereas a module with a version number of 8.x-1.2 will only work with Drupal 8.

 New stable releases of Drupal core are scheduled to occur within particular release “windows“: